EME 444: Global Energy Enterprise (Fall 2023)

 EME 444 will rely upon a variety of methods to assess and evaluate student learning, including:

-- Weekly Activities Each lesson is accompanied by an Activity based on lesson content and assigned reading and, in some cases, utilizing models and data from a range of sources.
+- Lesson Quizzes Each lesson is accompanied by a question set based on lesson content and assigned reading and, in some cases, utilizing models and data from a range of sources.
 The idea is to promote learning (and retention!) by applying new information in interesting ways.
 These Activities will be in the form of an Canvas quiz and will include a variety of question types, including short answer essay questions that may require additional independent research.
 Weekly Activities are to be done individually, representing YOUR own work.
+Review the Academic Integrity information.

 - Case Study This is a Nonmarket Analysis Case Study completed as a Team Project.
-At the beginning of the semester you will be presented with a list of current case study issues (“topics”) and asked to complete an interest survey.
-Based on the survey results, each student will be assigned to a Team and given a Case Study Issue.
+At the beginning of the semester you will be assigned to a Team, and then you can choose a Case Study Issue within your group.

 The Case study has three parts: